dqops/dqo/docs/checks/column/nulls/not-nulls-count.md

 ## **monthly partition not nulls count**

 **Check description**
+Detects empty columns with the min_count&#x3D;0 rule.
 Verifies that the number of not null values in a column does not exceed the set count.
 Creates a separate data quality check (and an alert) for each monthly partition.

 |Check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|